Brecknockshire Battalion: 2/1st Brecknockshire Battalion

 The second line battalion was assembled at Brecon and Pembroke Dock between September 1914 and February 1915.
 It moved to Dale in April 1915.
 In December 1915 it moved to Bedford where it was attached to but never formally became part of 68th (2nd Welsh) Division in Central Force of Home Defence.

 In November 1916 the 2/1st Brecknockshire Bn was absorbed into 2/7th (Merionethshire & Montgomeryshire) Battalion, Royal Welch Fusiliers (RWF) at Wrentham, Suffolk in 203rd (2nd North Wales) Brigade.
 68th (2nd W) Division's unit sent so many reinforcement drafts to units fighting overseas that the division was never ready for deployment overseas itself.
 In the summer of 1917 its battalions began to be replaced by units of the Training Reserve, and 2/7th RWF was disbanded on 12 September 1917, its personnel being distributed amongst the rest of the brigade.

 3/1st Brecknockshire Battalion

 This battalion was formed in April 1915 and served in the Milford Haven defences, its role being to train reinforcements.
 On 8 April 1916 it was redesignated 1st (Reserve) Bn and on 1 September it joined the Welsh Reserve Brigade.
-In August 1917 it was combined with 1st (Reserve) Bn, Monmouthshires, in the Welsh Reserve Bde at Gobowen in Shropshire.
+In August 1917 it was combined with 1st (Reserve) Bn, Monmouthshires, in the Welsh Reserve Brigade at Gobowen in Shropshire.
 In March 1918 it moved to Kinmel Camp in North Wales, and then in June 1918 to Herne Bay in Kent, where it remained for the rest of the war.
 It was disbanded at Canterbury on 12 June 1919.